 After your API is up and running, you will likely want to connect to it via your application's frontend or an API testing tool like Postman.
-To do so, you'll need to use your StepZen API key, available on your My StepZen page.
+To do so, you'll need to use your StepZen API key, available on your StepZen dashboard.

 The following subsections explain how to obtain and use the API key: